You’re not going crazy — you may actually be paying higher prices than other people - KESQ

 Mary Winn Pilkington, senior vice president of investor relations and public relations at Tractor Supply Co., told CNN it recently partnered with Revionics because it wanted to more successfully adjust prices to “the ever-changing market” to “attract and retain customers.”

+She noted that Tractor Supply Co. does use machine learning “to curate specific offers individualized for customers,” although Revionics is not involved in that aspect.
+This, she said, “often leads to lower prices and better value on the products and services our customers need.”

-Of course, like in the case of my Starbucks experience, it could also very well lead to identifying customers who don’t require promotions at all.
+Of course, like my Starbucks experience, it could also very well lead to identifying customers who don’t require promotions at all.

 The-CNN-Wire